wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 Then we call `dup2()` with `oldfd` being the named pipe's file descriptor, and `newfd` being `STDIN_FILENO`.
 After this call returns, all QEMU's input will be read from the named pipe, rather than from the host terminal.

+On the sending side (which is likely the simulation backend), shell commands can just be written to the file descriptor, which will be received by QEMU as external inputs, sent to the OS, and then interpreted by the emulated shell.
+Binary data can also be sent, but they may incur peculiar behavior, so users should be careful when sending binary data.